Japanese Knotweed UK Law: 2025 Legal Guide

 - Japanese knotweed can devalue your home significantly

-Last updated: March 12, 2025
+Last updated: October 13th, 2025

 ABOUT US

-PROPERTY OWNERS RESPONSIBILITIES
+PROPERTY OWNERS' RESPONSIBILITIES

 Despite its notorious reputation, Japanese Knotweed is not a notifiable weed – something that surprises most of our clients.
 You don’t have to report it to the Environment Agency, but there are strict regulations around disposal and deliberate planting.
 Disposing of Japanese knotweed waste must be done in accordance with legal requirements to prevent its spread and avoid legal consequences.
 Property owners and waste carriers must ensure that knotweed waste is managed legally, using licensed landfills and registered waste carriers.